bhauryal7/Multiclass-Text-Classification/README.md

 | LSTM | 72% |

 # Future Improvements
+- Including CD pipeline and monitoring

-- Experiment with a BERT-based model for potentially better perfromance.
+- Experiment with a BERT-based model for potentially better perfromance

 # Demo